ballesterosbr/consensys_devprogram_project/README.md

 * The DApp is hosted on IPFS, you can test it the same way as localhost, but Oraclize is not available in this demo.
 * Demo URL: https://gateway.ipfs.io/ipfs/QmWm2jDY2SZ7uyuPGpLFqiQcmZNvF8NDa7EmcdQSAdgURA/
 * *Please be patient, IPFS sometimes is slow.*
+* **Please, be sure you have MetaMask installed, otherwise the webpage won't load correctly**

 ### Localhost testing